EXCCoin/exccdata/README.md

 - [Go](https://golang.org) 1.18 or 1.19
 - [Node.js](https://nodejs.org/en/download/) 16.x or 18.x.
 Node.js is only used
   as a build tool, and is **not used at runtime**.
-- Running `dcrd` running with `--txindex`, and synchronized to the current best block on the network.
-On startup, dcrdata will verify that the dcrd version is compatible.
+- Running `exccd` running with `--txindex`, and synchronized to the current best block on the network.
+On startup, exccdata will verify that the exccd version is compatible.
 - PostgreSQL 11+

 ## Docker Support

 Dockerfiles are provided for convenience, but NOT SUPPORTED.
 See [the Docker documentation](docs/docker.md) for more information.
-The supported dcrdata build instructions are described below.
+The supported exccdata build instructions are described below.

 ## Building

-The dcrdata build process comprises two general steps:
+The exccdata build process comprises two general steps:

 1. Bundle the static web page assets with Webpack (via the `npm` tool).
-2. Build the `dcrdata` executable from the Go source files.
+2. Build the `exccdata` executable from the Go source files.

 These steps are described in detail in the following sections.